Swabhan/RabbitHole/documentation.md

 A script that the browser runs in the background while also allowing us to tap into the chrome extensions API

 ##### Our active Service Workers
-service.js - Does the lifting of adding web pages to our context, parsing/updating our graph, and integrating Google's build in AI model collab.js - Allows collaboration between multiple users within a single rabbit hole, works closely with service.js
+service.js - Does the lifting of adding web pages to our context, communicates with context scripts, parsing/updating our graph, building active path, and integrating Google's build in AI model

+collab.js - Allows collaboration between multiple users within a single rabbit hole, works closely with service.js

 ## Context Scripts